roblatour/esp32PortainerMonitor/README.md

  - information on the display may be scroll up, down, left, or right as needed
  - user defined refresh rate

-## the open source code provides an example of how to:
+## The open source code provides an example of how to:
  - access Portiainer info via the Portainer API
  - write to a virtual window which is scrollable on a touch TFT display